What causes rosacea?

 Stage One Rosacea: Flushing

-Please don’t ignore this stage because over time the blood vessels lose elasticity and become permanently swollen with blood.
+Please don’t ignore this stage because the blood vessels lose elasticity over time and become permanently swollen with blood.

 - Ten Years Younger in Ten Days: Controversial makeover show gets a makeover